 Probably the place I've found most of my information about the trail.
 The forums are golden for becoming familiar with the trail and all its nuances.
 I mean all of them.
 People will debate anything and everything, from what constitutes a thru-hiker to the benefits of down over synthetic fill (and vice-versa, of course).
+It's very hard to gather a consensus from the forums, but I never came up with a better way to hear about what gear was right for the trail.
+I made most of my gear choices based on Whiteblaze recommendations, and I didn't need to change anything from the moment I started hiking in Maine.
+Maybe all those hours I spent skipping class, reading Whiteblaze forums were put to good use.

 Appalachian Trail Conservancy

 The ATC, as it is known, is the umbrella organization responsible for maintaining and promoting the Appalachian Trail.
 The link above will take you directly to their "About the Trail" page, but they've got some good info spread all over their site.
-A better place to start than Whiteblaze, actually.
+A better place to start gathering basic knowledge than Whiteblaze, actually.

 AWOL on the Appalachian Trail by David Miller